efemberg11/GeoModel_rmakhman/documentation/docs/dev/index.md

 cd ..
 ```

-On Centos7, you have to apply a patch to build the package.
+*On Centos7*, you have to apply a patch to build the package.
 Therefore, on Centos7 please build Simage by following the instructions below:

 ```bash
 # Build Simage